-We shall review only four court cases to demonstrate the new forms of deagrarianisation, attempts to appropriate and privatise lands and other agrarian property belonging either to individuals of the community.
-These cases include on of indecisive sale of banana plantation, trespass over shambas of trees and the forms of corruption that it generated, while another one leads to fatal battery and bloodshed.
+We shall review only four court cases to demonstrate the new forms of de-agrarianisation, attempts to appropriate and privatise lands and other agrarian property belonging either to individuals or the community.
+These cases include one of indecisive sale of a banana plantation, trespass over shambas (plantations) of trees and the forms of corruption that it generated, while another one leads to fatal battery and bloodshed.
 The fourth case involves the community resisting an individual from appropriating communal grazing land for private use.